An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 END CATCH

-That is, if the file does not exist, the CATCH handler is not invoked, because the procedure is terminated on the spot (an outer CATCH handler can catch the error).
-Normally, this happens only with compilation errors, so I will have to assume that when SQL Server originally creates the procedure, it checks to see whether the data file is there, and if it's not it defers compilation until later, and if the file is still missing at run-time, this is the same as a missing table.
+That is, if the file does not exist, the CATCH handler is not invoked, because the procedure is terminated on the spot (a CATCH handler in an outer scope can catch the error).
+Normally, this happens only with compilation errors, so I will have to assume that when SQL Server originally creates the procedure, it checks whether the data file is there, and if it's not it defers compilation until later, and if the file is still missing at run-time, this is the same as a missing table.

 Now, why it would look at the data file at all when creating the procedure is beyond me.
 In any case, I don't think it would be a good idea if you would get an error message for a missing file even when strict checks are in force.
-A missing data file should be handled as a pure run-time error, be that a data file or a format file, so that a local CATCH handler can work.
-That would agree with programmer expectations.
+A missing file should be handled as a pure run-time error, be that a data file or a format file, so that a local CATCH handler can work.
+That is what most programmers would expect anyway.
 (If Microsoft makes this a pure run-time check, there is also no reason that the file could not be specified through a variable, but that's another story.)

-It's a little different with OPENROWSET(BULK...), since this feature permits you to select columns and filter rows from the data file.
-In this case there has to be compilation somewhere.
-The column names for OPENROWSET(BULK...) can be specified in two ways:
+There is also OPENROWSET(BULK...), which permits you to select columns and filter rows from the data file.
+The column names must come from somewhere, and they can be specified in one of these two ways:

 What about: